gcallah/BookReviews/gray.md

 the empty, hallucinatory post-historial era projected in Fukuyama's article...
 The grotesque notion that history was coming to an end in a universal convergence on American-style democracy was feted as realism."
 (19)

-However, Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
+Gray claims that "While history is not the unfolding of reason, there can be logic in particular situations."
 (22) But he does not provide any argument for believing that a process that is irrational should present us with "particular situations" that are amenable to logical analysis: How could such situations arise?
 How can we identify them?
-The repeated rolling of dice is not "the unfolding of reason," but we would never suspect that certain sub-sequences would exhibit "logic."
+The repeated rolling of dice is certainly not "the unfolding of reason," but we would never suspect that certain sub-sequences of rolls would exhibit "logic."

-Gray also offers an interesting insight on the difference between the Russian tsarist regime and the Soviet Union:
+Gray also offers an importanrt insight on the difference between the Russian tsarist regime and the Soviet Union:

 "Whereas the Romanov empire was a traditional despotism, the Soviet state was a new Leviathan... aiming to fashion a new humanity...
-In the fifty years from 1867 to 1917, there were around 25,000 deaths from executions and progroms.
+In the fifty years from 1867 to 1917, there were around 25,000 deaths from executions and pogroms.
 In the first five years of the Soviet state's existence, there were around 200,000 executions..."
-(25-26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at roughly 100 times the rate of the Czars.
+(25-26) And this ignores deaths in camps: so the Soviet Union was killing its citizens at roughly 100 times the rate of the tsars.

 ## Evolution

-As someone who appreciates Michael Oakeshott, one would think that Gray would be careful to distinguish the presuppositions of a theory from any discoveries made using it.
-Nevertheless, he writes:
+Gray writes:

-"Here Fukuyama departs from the most important discovery in modern science.
+"Fukuyama departs from the most important discovery in modern science.
 As understood by Charles Darwin, evolution has no destination."
 (20)

 But this is not something Darwin "discovered": how could it be?
 We would need a perspective looking backward from the end of time to "discover" whether evolution has a destination.
-What Darwin did was pre-suppose that evolution proceeds via random mutations, and then tried to see if he could explain the origin of species using that presupposition.
+What Darwin did was pre-suppose that evolution proceeds via random mutations, and then tried to explain the origin of species employing that presupposition.
 The fact that his theory does not contain a telos for evolution is hardly surprising, since that was the assumption made in order to formulate the theory.